Intact protein mass measurement

 Not all organisms that are of significance for research are completely sequenced yet i.e. conventional mass spectrometry-based approaches for protein identification may fail.
 These approaches are based on the correlation of mass spectrometric data with predicted data from sequence databases.

 Unknown proteins without sequence information in databases can also be sequenced with the mass spectrometer.
 In general this requires a manual interpretation of MS/MS-data.
-However the manual interpretation is error prone and many CID (collision induced dissociation)-spectra do not provide unambiguous sequence information.
-The available software tools for de novo interpretation of CID MS/MS-spectra are as error prone as manual interpretation.
+However, the manual interpretation is error prone and many CID (collision induced dissociation)-spectra do not provide unambiguous sequence information.